Skip to content

 What it does differently

-Prolonged Exports
+Long Exports

 Frames are streamed and encoded as they're rendered, so multi-minute timelines (Rockstar Editor / EVE-style) don't blow up memory or RAM-buffer the way OBS does.